5 from 18 votes

 Cook: 10 minutes

-Shrimp Scampi Pasta is one of those comforting seafood pastas that are perfect for a quick and easy dinner!
+This Shrimp Scampi Pasta recipe is one of those comforting seafood pastas that are perfect for a quick and easy dinner!
 The shrimp are succulent and buttery combined with a bright, lemony sauce tossed with al dente pasta – a truly comforting meal!

 Ingredients